Which Browsers Are Important For Your Cross Browser Testing?

 According to the very first graph, we could conclude that the 5 most important browsers for the past year were Google Chrome, UC Browser, Firefox, Safari, and IE. Now, if you take a look at the above graph you will find that Firefox and UC Browser are totally out of the picture.
 Also, we know Market Share for Chrome and Safari in the past 12 months are 59.82% and 14.57% respectively, out of which, 29.64% market share is for Chrome Android and 9.63% for Safari iPhone, as shown in the above figure.

-Moreover, IE 11.0 also has a fair share and could be prioritized for cross browser testing.
+Moreover, IE 11.0 also has a fair share and could be prioritized for web based browser testing.
 Last year browser version Chrome 69.0 was rolled out with the newest design and many bug fixes, but even if it has been one major upgrade; Chrome 71 and Chrome 67 have highest market shares in Desktop browser versions.

 Browsers Other Than Chrome